Download PDF Version

 - A shortage of nurses prepared at the baccalaureate level is affecting health care quality and patient outcomes.
 In a study published September 24, 2003 in the Journal of the American Medical Association (JAMA), Dr. Linda Aiken and her colleagues at the University of Pennsylvania identified a clear link between higher levels of nursing education and better patient outcomes.
 This extensive study found that surgical patients have a "substantial survival advantage" if treated in hospitals with higher proportions of nurses educated at the baccalaureate or higher degree level.
 In hospitals, a 10% increase in the proportion of nurses holding BSN degrees decreased the risk of patient death and failure to rescue by 5%.

 - Many statewide initiatives are underway to address both the shortage of RNs and nurse educators.
-For example, in January 2014, the University of Wisconsin (UW) announced the $3.2 million Nurses for Wisconsin initiative — funded through a UW System Economic Development Incentive Grant — to provide fellowships and loan forgiveness for future nurse faculty who agree to teach in the state after graduation.
+For example, in January 2014, the University of Wisconsin (UW) announced the $3.2 million Nurses for Wisconsin initiative — funded through a UW System Economic Development Incentive Grant — to provide fellowships and loan forgiveness for future nurse faculty who agree to teach after graduation.
 This program was launched in response to projections that Wisconsin could see a shortage of 20,000 nurses by 2035.
-For a sampling of other state-based initiatives, see www.aacnnursing.org/news-information/partnerships-grants.

-- Nursing schools are forming strategic partnerships and seeking private support to help expand student capacity.
+- Nursing schools are also forming strategic partnerships and seeking private support to help expand student capacity.
 For example, the University of Minnesota announced a partnership with the Minnesota VA Health Care System in June 2013 to expand enrollment in the school’s BSN program.
 With a focus on enhancing care to veterans, the VA committed $5.3 million to the university to expand clinical placement sites, fund additional faculty, and support interprofessional engagement.
-For more details on this and similar initiatives, see www.aacnnursing.org/news-information/partnerships-grants.

-- In September 2010, AACN announced the expansion of NursingCAS, the nation’s centralized application service for RN programs, to include graduate nursing programs.
-One of the primary reasons for launching NursingCAS was to ensure that all vacant seats in schools of nursing are filled to better meet the need for RNs, APRNs, and nurse faculty.
-In 2016, more than 38,800 vacant seats were identified in baccalaureate and graduate nursing programs.
-NursingCAS provides a way to fill these seats and maximize the educational capacity of schools of nursing.
+- In September 2010, AACN announced the expansion of NursingCAS, the nation’s centralized application service for RN programs, to include graduate programs.
+One of the main reasons for launching NursingCAS was to ensure that all vacant seats in schools of nursing are filled to better meet the need for nurses and faculty.
+In 2018, more than 49,000 vacant seats were identified in baccalaureate and graduate nursing programs.
+NursingCAS provides a way to fill these seats and maximize educational capacity.